timgshi/bombtranslator/README.txt

 Es la segunda lengua más hablada del mundo por el número de personas que la tienen como lengua materna, tras el chino mandarín.
 It is the second most spoken language in the world by the number of people who are native speakers, after Mandarin Chinese.

-The sentence structure of the placement of "by the number…speakers" makes the English translation difficult to comprehend upon first read.
-While the meaning can be deciphered, ie. it makes some sense, the sentence is not well structured.
-It appears, when comparing it to the original Spanish sentence, that Google directly translated this sentence as there appears no way to correctly rearrange the sentence without rearranging all of the sentence structure.
-(Ie. By the number of people who are native speakers, Spanish is the second most spoken language, after Mandarin, in the world.
+The sentence structure of the placement of "by the number…speakers" makes the English translation difficult to comprehend upon first reading it.
+While the meaning can be deciphered, the sentence is not well structured.
+It appears, when comparing it to the original Spanish sentence, that Google directly translated this sentence as there appears no way to correctly rearrange the sentence without rearranging all of the sentence structure. (ie. By the number of people who are native speakers, Spanish is the second most spoken language, after Mandarin, in the world.)

 2. Extra Article
 El español, como las otras lenguas romances , es una continuación moderna del latín hablado, desde el siglo III.

 The Spanish, like other Romance languages, is a modern continuation of spoken Latin, from the third century.

 This sentence contains an unnecessary article before the subject "Spanish" in "The Spanish."
 This is a difficult problem because Spanish can refer to both the language and the people.
 When referring to the Spaniards, Spanish should have a "The" before it.
 This could be improved by recognizing that the original "Español" refers to the language and ensuring that it is not preceded by an article.

+Google Translate vs Our Translation
+1. Adjectives
+Spanish: El español, como las otras lenguas romances , es una continuación moderna del latín hablado, desde el siglo III.
+Google: The Spanish, like other Romance languages, is a modern continuation of spoken Latin, from the third century.
+Ours: The Spanish, as the others languages romances is a modern continuation of spoken Latin, from the century III.

+While Google recognizes the plural forms, “romances” and “otras”, as adjectives, our translation reads them as nouns.
+Our algorithm did not account for multiple versions of adjectives because in English, we use the same adjective for all nouns.
+Similarly, our translation did not handle cardinality of numbers.
+We simply stuck in “III” for “III” while Google translated it to “third.”
+This is a fault of our dictionary because we paired “III” with “III” and did not bother to change it to a word instead.

+2. Articles
+Spanish: El español, como las otras lenguas romances , es una continuación moderna del latín hablado, desde el siglo III.
+Google: The Spanish, like other Romance languages, is a modern continuation of spoken Latin, from the third century.
+Ours: The Spanish, as the others languages romances is a modern continuation of spoken Latin, from the century III.

+Both Google and our algorithm added “The” in front of Spanish.
+Our algorithm simply did a direct translation and thus, when it saw “El” in the original Spanish document, it inserted a “The” in its place.
+However, while we insert “the” for “las” later in the sentence, Google seems to recognize that “the” in unnecessary.

+3. Multiple Definitions
+Spanish: Es la segunda lengua más hablada del mundo por el número de personas que la tienen como lengua materna, tras el chino mandarín.
+Google: It is the second most spoken language in the world by the number of people who are native speakers, after Mandarin Chinese.
+Ours: The second is language more spoken of world by the to number of people that the have as maternal language, after the Chinese mandarin.

+Google recognizes that “más” has multiple definitions depending on what it is modifying.
+Thus it successfully translates “más” to “most.”
+However, our dictionary only has one translation for “más” and it is “more”.
+If we were to keep track of several possible English translations for one Spanish word, we would have possibly detected that it should be “most” in this example.

 Members:
-Chloe built the starter code that reads a spanish file as well as a mobypos text file.
-Then, the code will build a dictionary that takes each spanish word in the file and stores the english translation.
-Finally, it will iterate through the spanish file and store an array with each element being of a class Word which stores the spanish word, english word, and the part of speech array.
+Chloe built the starter code that reads a Spanish file as well as a mobypos text file.
+Then, the code will build a dictionary that takes each Spanish word in the file and stores the English translation.
+Finally, it will iterate through the Spanish file and store an array with each element being of a class Word which stores the Spanish word, English word, and the part of speech array.
-Chloe, Tim, and Victoria each took 3-4 sentences of the spanish file and translated the words, storing it into dict.txt.
+Chloe, Tim, and Victoria each took 3-4 sentences of the Spanish file and translated the words, storing it into dict.txt.
-Victoria wrote rules 1-4, Tim 5-7, and Chloe 8-10.
+For both the code and the paper portion, Victoria wrote rules 1-4, Tim 5-7, and Chloe 8-10.